pedrorojasg/layer0-demo/README.md

 * My demo with Layer0: https://www.webpagetest.org/result/210528_BiDcFF_b8e2aef7df123513d841b788320bd207/
 * Original site: https://www.webpagetest.org/result/210528_AiDcEF_0471a089cfbfbe5b80a257de8b6e0693/

-My demo using the power of Layer0 has great performance improvements web vitals in Largest and Total Blocking Time.
+My demo using the power of Layer0 has great performance improvements web vitals in Largest Contentful Paint and Total Blocking Time.

-There were improvements in Security Score and other important perfomance indicators: Contentful Paint, First Byte, Start Render, First Contentful Paint, Speed Index and Fully loaded time.
+There were improvements in Security Score and other important perfomance indicators: First Byte, Start Render, First Contentful Paint, Speed Index and Fully loaded time.

+The Largest Contentful Paint decrease from 9.085s to 1.825s (almost 80% time reduction).

 ## Feedback to Layer0:
 I had fun with this project, was great understand how Layer 0 works.
 The docs are self explanatory.